iluwatar/java-design-patterns/trampoline/README.md

 However recursion type solutions have one big caveat.
 For each recursive call it typically needs an intermediate value stored and there is a limited amount of stack memory available.
-Running out of stack memory creates a stack overflow error and halts the program execution.
+Running out of stack memory creates a stack overflow notificationError and halts the program execution.

 Trampoline pattern is a trick that allows us define recursive algorithms in Java without blowing the stack.